Exrelativity/exrelativity.github.io/README.md

 You can start editing the page by modifying `src/app/page.js`.
 The page auto-updates as you edit the file.## 🚀 Portfolio V4.0

-This portfolio has been re-designed with responsiveness, accessibility, and cleaner code in mind using Chakra-UI.
+This portfolio has been re-designed with responsiveness, accessibility, and cleaner code in mind using Tailwind.
 See the previous portfolio on prevmain branch [here](https://github.com/exrelativity/exrelativity.github.io.git)

 Changes: